Reavershark/so-poc/Setup.md

 ### MISP

 MISP needs to know the external hostname.
-T
 This is set in `MISP_HOSTNAME`, for example `misp-sopoc.duckdns.org`.

 ### Ntop